alyjak/spacelyjak/bidness/mvp1.rst

 :doc:`abstract`

+.. _sim-engine:

 *************************
 Step 0: Simulation Engine
 *************************

-I really don't know if its a good idea or not, but I'm very inclined to use what I learned from tracegraph at SpaceX to create an underlying engine.
-I think I'll call it Mycelium
+A simulation engine is necessary in order to guide and work with users in order to inform their decisions by providing them 1) with data on their current micro-environment, 2) providing them with possibilities on what the micro-envronment could become, and 3) guidance on what immediate steps need to be taken to achieve a desired micro-environment.
+The simulation engine becomes the universal Permaculture guru who's accessible to everyone, and becomes smarter and better because of everyone it interacts with.

 .. glossary::

    Mycelium
-      Mycelium provide a useful analogy to what the purpose of the data base is for: It breaks down complicated systems and provides a linkage in order to connect them.
-This break down and linkage is then used to increase their 'nutrition' by providing knowledge on how they could work better.
+      The name of the ecoHood micro-environment simulator.
+Mycelium provide a useful analogy to what the purpose of simulator is for: It breaks down complicated systems and provides a linkage in order to connect them.
+It funnels resources (in this case information) to those in need.
+It decomposes the complicated environment into digestible pieces.
+This break down and linkage is then used to increase owner and operator's 'nutrition' by providing knowledge on how they could work better.
 It is intended to work out of sight, but be a keystone species for the success of the ecosystem, in this case the :term:`EcoHood` app.

       The following are some excerpts from the `mycelium wikipedia page`_: